Jim Valvano 1946-1993

 James Thomas Anthony Valvano was the mischievous middle son born to Rocco and Angela.
-His brothers Nick and Bob endured the constant chatter and crazy antics from their spirited sibling.
+His brothers Nick and Bob endured the constant chatter and crazy antics of their spirited sibling.
 Jim once said, “to fully understand how close-knit a family I grew up in- we hugged, kissed, touched and said “I love you” so often that we should have been X-rated.”
 A twenty-five year marriage to his high school sweetheart, Pamela Levine, produced three daughters: Nicole, Jamie, and Lee Ann.
 Although his demanding schedule often kept him away from those he loved most, his deep commitment to family was the foundation that allowed him to live out his dreams.

-When Jim Valvano was 17 years old he took out a simple white index card and wrote down all of his professional aspirations.
+When Jim Valvano was 17 years old, he took out a white index card and wrote down all of his professional aspirations.
 He would play basketball in high school and college, become an assistant basketball coach, then a head coach, achieve a victory in Madison Square Garden, and finally cut down the nets after winning a National Championship.
 Jim’s ability to see his place in the world with such clarity was truly a gift.
 This simple card, coupled with a strong belief that he could control his fate, would guide the next ten years of his life.

 A Man of Action

 Jim Valvano once commented, “There are 86,400 seconds in a day.
 It’s up to you to decide what to do with them.”
 Jim decided that he would do it all.